 In 1997, the Most Reverend Bernard W. Schmitt named the Reverend Monsignor Lawrence J. Luciana tenth pastor of Saint Joseph Church.
 Monsignor Luciana’s tenure saw many improvements to the sanctuary, including replacing the carpet with Italian marble tiles and the return of the tabernacle to the main altar, keeping our Eucharistic Lord as the center of one’s attention in the church.
 The front steps of the church were also rebuilt during his tenure; Monsignor Luciana also headed the campaign to restore the stained glass windows in the church.
 Monsignor Luciana was responsible for the construction of the new grade school building, which helps the parish carry out the mission of the Church of education and evangelization.
 Poor health, complicated by a serious fall in late winter of 2012, led Monsignor Luciana to retire as pastor of Saint Joseph Church.

-The Most Reverend Michael J. Bransfield named the Reverend Father Dean G. Borgmeyer as eleventh pastor of Saint Joseph in April of 2012.
+The Reverend Father Dean G. Borgmeyer was named as eleventh pastor of Saint Joseph in April of 2012.
 Under Father Borgmeyer’s pastoral leadership, the parish continues to strive for liturgical excellence, compassionate outreach to the community at large, the encouragement of vocations and service to Holy Mother Church, and the zeal for the building up of the Kingdom of God on earth.